Azure/azureml-examples/accelerators/federated-learning/automated_provisioning/ReadMe.md

 > Set `accelerators/federated_learning/automated_provisioning` as your working directory!

-The procedure is fairly simple.
+The procedure is fairly simple (detailed instructions are given in the below sections).
 1. After setting your working directory and  verifying you are meeting the prerequisites, you will first run the `CreateK8sCluster.ps1` script (with the appropriate arguments) and log in when prompted.
 2. Then you will run the `ConnectSiloToOrchestrator.ps1` script (with the appropriate arguments) and log in when prompted.
-See the detailed instructions below.

 We also suggest a way to run a simple validation job (highly recommended, to make sure the newly provisioned resources are usable).
 That being said, there is nothing special about this job, except for the fact that it will run on the new Arc-enabled K8s cluster; if you feel more comfortable using one of your own jobs to achieve that, it is perfectly acceptable.